daidaiershidi/daidaiershidi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a second-year master's student at Dalian University of Technology (DUT), where I obtained my bachelor's degree in computer science.
+I am currently a second-year master's student at Dalian University of Technology (DUT), where I received my bachelor's degree in computer science.

-During my master's, my research interests mainly focused on human-centered action understanding, based on video or skeletal modalities.
-In addition, I am also interested in causal learning and self-supervised methods, which are good perspectives for understanding most tasks.
-Recently, I have focused on generative models and their applications in action understanding, aiming to promote the understanding of human behavior and assistance to humans themselves by artificial intelligence algorithms.
+During my master's degree, my research focus is primarily on human-centered action understanding using video or skeletal data.
+Additionally, I am interested in causal learning and self-supervised methods, which provide valuable perspectives for understanding most tasks.
+Recently, I have been exploring generative modeling and its application to human-related understanding tasks, with the aim of providing assistance to humans in daily life through AI algorithms.

-📢📢📢 I am looking for a Ph.D. position (2024 Fall).
-If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to contact me. 😃
+📢📢📢 I am seeking a PhD position (Fall 2024).
+Please feel free to contact me if you would like to discuss potential opportunities or learn more about my qualifications. 😃

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.